Alleviating Booking Management in the Activity Industry - Startup Stories with Daniel Steele

 Dan: We currently have two AI tools that are accessible externally, as well as a few internal tools.
 The first tool we launched is an activity description generator that does exactly what the name suggests.
 We gather metadata from the internet about your business and the activity in question.
 With a simple click of a button, the AI then generates an engaging, SEO-driven description for your activity.

-We developed this tool because, among AI applications, it is relatively easier to create as it focuses on text generation.
+We developed this tool because, among generative AI applications, it is relatively easier to create as it focuses on text generation.
 However, it addresses a real problem in our industry, especially for smaller businesses.
 In these cases, there are often 5, 10, or maybe 15 instructors, making it unlikely that someone skilled in writing, marketing, or creating engaging content is present.
 Typically, activity descriptions are created by the instructors themselves, the business owner, or a receptionist-like individual.
 The activity description is crucial for engaging customers and encouraging them to book an activity that matches their expectations.

 This tool was one of the early AI implementations during the current AI hype.
 From my perspective, it served as a technology test and a means to evaluate our delivery capabilities.
 The response we received far exceeded my expectations.
 I initially thought it was cool and would solve a problem, allowing us to move on to the next project.
 Thankfully, we received a lot of positive customer feedback!
 Many customers found it to be an awesome time-saver, especially for creating content across their 20-30 activities.
 It was gratifying to hear.